Substra/substra-documentation/docs/source/additional/community.rst

 Slack
 ^^^^^
 A real-time chat room to ask questions, give feedback and chat about anything related to Substra.
-Our Slack workspace is hosted by the Linux Foundation for AI and Data.
-Please join the `substra-general <https://lfaifoundation.slack.com/#substra-general>`_ channel and the `substra-help <https://lfaifoundation.slack.com/#substra-help>`_ channel.
+You `can join here <https://substra-workspace.slack.com>`_.